k8ssandra/cass-operator/README.md

 ### Developer setup

 Almost every build, test, or development task requires the following pre-requisites...

-* Golang 1.15 or newer
+* Golang 1.17 or newer
 * Docker, either the docker.io packages on Ubuntu, Docker Desktop for Mac, or your preferred docker distribution.
 Other container engines such as podman should work also.
+* Kind or similar Kubernetes distribution for testing (Docker Desktop / Minikube will work if correct StorageClass is added)

 ### Building